 Brute force attack or dictionary attack on Windows servers

-Simply enable auditing of Logon Events in your Security Policy and look at the eventviewer and see what pops up.
-You will then know if your server are hit by brute force or dictionary.
+Simply enable auditing of Logon Events in your Security Policy and look at the event viewer and see what pops up.
+You will then know if your server is hit by brute force or a dictionary attack.

-Open up these events and look at the username used, the network source address and see if they are legitimate login attempts or not.
+Open up these events and look at the username used, and the network source address, and see if they are legitimate login attempts or not.

-You could use for instance WHOIS to find out where the attack came from or traceroute or nslookup.
+For example, you could use WHOIS to find out where the attack came from or traceroute or nslookup.

-How do you single out dictionary or Brute force attack?
+How do you single out a Dictionary or Brute force attack?

-If you’re under attack you’ll be seeing hundreds or thousands of failed logon attempts, sometimes from a single IP address or in a more serious scenario, from hundreds or even thousands IP addresses at once.
+If you’re under attack you’ll see hundreds or thousands of failed login attempts, sometimes from a single IP address or in a more serious scenario, from hundreds or even thousands of IP addresses at once.

 If it’s a single IP address it’s fairly easy just to block the attacker in your external firewall completely or in the local Windows firewall (assuming you’re awake and have seen the attack ) but, if it’s hundreds or thousands at once it becomes more or less impossible if you can’t automate it.